Why Port Arthur in Tasmania is so Fascinating

 Visit the Tasman National Park

-One of the main attractions of Port Arthur in Australia is The Tasman National Park.
-The wildness of the natural landscape is breathtaking and you can explore the stunning coastline of the Tasman Peninsula by car or on foot.
-Watch huge waves crashing against soaring sea cliffs and enjoy the many bushwalks in the National Park.
-You’ll need to drive or take a tour to see the rock formations at the Tasman Arch and Blowhole, Waterfall Bay Remarkable Cave and the Tessellated Pavement.
+One of the main attractions at Port Arthur Tasmania is The Tasman National Park.
+Like Wineglass Bay on the Freycinet Peninsula, the natural landscape is breathtaking and you can explore the stunning coastline of the Tasman Peninsula by car or on foot.

-TIP: A Tasmanian National Parks Pass is needed to visit the Tasman National Park.
-It costs $24 per car for a day visit or $82 for a holiday pass.
+TIP: Get your Tasmanian National Parks Pass to visit the Tasman National Park.
+It costs $47 per car for a day visit or $99 for a holiday pass.
 Passes are available from National Parks Centres and online.

-The Remarkable Caveon on the Tasman Peninsula is awe-inspiring.
-There’s an amazing view of the wild seas and the coastline from the lookout near the car park and from there it’s a steep walk down the stairs to the Remarkable Cave.
-Huge waves crash through the small cave and onto a rocky beach creating lots of noise and spray.
+It’s a steep walk down the stairs to the Remarkable Cave where huge waves crash through the small cave onto a rocky beach creating lots of noise and spray.

 The Tessellated Pavement is an interesting natural rock platform on the Tasman Peninsula, formed from compacted sediments around 3 million years ago.
 Get there early in the morning for sunrise if you can.
 On a low tide, the wet rock platform reflects the beautiful sky colours.

-There’s a Blowhole on Eagle Hawk Neck next to the car park and a beach and lookout point nearby.
+Don’t miss the Blowhole on Eagle Hawk Neck next to the car park and the beach and lookout point nearby.

 Tasman Peninsula Walks